Yes means test—for STDs

 September is Sexual Health Awareness Month.
-It’s not a topic that people love to discuss.
-But considering that 1 in 2 sexually active people will get a sexually transmitted disease before the age of 25, it’s one we should have.
+Considering that 1 in 2 sexually active people will get a sexually transmitted disease before the age of 25, it’s a conversation we need to have.

 However, many people avoid get tested.
 Why?
 Cummings and her crew offered some reasons: People are embarrassed, or they think they are invincible or that it’s not a big deal.
 Or they think there is a stigma attached.
 The same people might go to the gym, eat healthy and get regular dental checkups.
 But STD testing isn’t on their radar.

 But there is good news.
 When caught early, chlamydia and gonorrhea are easily treatable with antibiotics.
 Hepatitis B and HPV can be prevented with vaccines.
 Children on the current CDC-recommended vaccination schedule already receive the Hepatitis B vaccine as babies.
 The HPV vaccine is recommended for both girls and boys at around the age of 12.

 While we don’t have free smoothies at Monongalia County Health Department, our Clinical Services program does offer free STD testing and treatment.
 We also have vaccines, including for Hepatitis B and HPV.
 Our public health nurses provide confidential and judgment-free treatment to all their patients.

 Because STDs don’t always exhibit symptoms, Cummings noted that it’s good to get in the habit of getting tested regularly.
 Women can do this annually when they visit their OB/GYN.
 One woman noted that she thought it was a good idea to get tested before you start dating a new person.
 “Like a reset or sorbet between courses,” Cummings replied.

 And to the woman who said she already does get tested, Cummings noted that it sounded sexy, like “she respects herself.”